 - Apply to a summer institute in philosophy

 - Check out APA listed undergraduate workshops.

 - Carnegie Mellon Summer School in Logic and Formal Epistemology

-- St. Olaf College Young Scholars Program at the Kierkegaard Library, for college seniors and recent graduates
+- St. Olaf College Young Scholars Program at the Kierkegaard Library, for college juniors or seniors and recent graduates

 Community Oriented Philosophy